dfelinto/blender-manual/manual/render/eevee/render_settings/hair.rst

 Shape
    :Strand:
-      Render hair as a thin strand roughly a pixel wide.
+      Render curves as a thin strand roughly a pixel wide.
-      Hair diameter parameters are ignored with this setting.
+      Curve diameter parameters are ignored with this setting.

    :Strip:
-      Render hair as a flat ribbon with rounded normals.
+      Render curves as a flat ribbon with rounded normals.

 .. _bpy.types.RenderSettings.hair_subdiv:

 Additional Subdivisions
-   Additional subdivisions to be applied on top of the hair resolution set in the hair system settings.
-Increasing this value will smooth out the curves of the hair strands.
+   Additional subdivisions to be applied on top of the curve resolution set in the hair system settings.
+Increasing this value will smooth out the curves of the strands.